MaximilianFullStack/aoc-2022/readme.md

-# Adevent Of Code 2022
+# Adevent Of Code 2022 in Rust

 Completed Challenges to learn Rust